nweerasuriya/auto_pwlf/README.md

 # Auto PWLF
 Piecewise Linear Fit with ability to automatically find the optimal number of line segments.
+In addition outliers can be detected and avoided during the fitting process.

 Full Documentation can be found here: [Documentation](https://autopwlf.readthedocs.io/en/latest/#)